shalomeir/Notion-Board/README.md

 **Notion-Board** brings Notion and GitHub closer than before.
 Notion-board lets you sync your GitHub Issues with notion database, so whenever a new issue is opened or existing issue is updated in GitHub it syncs your notion database accordingly.

-> Currently **Notion-Board** syncs issue title, lables and state.
-In future we are going to support more features so stay tuned.
+> Currently **Notion-Board** syncs issue title, labels and state.
+This is a fork of the original [Souvikns/Notion-Board](https://github.com/Souvikns/Notion-Board) repository with additional security improvements and marketplace-ready updates.

-You can try it out by opening a new issue in this repository and see it get synced in this [Notion Database](https://souvikns.notion.site/64bc98b98e6242c9bbc1cbedf9c93261?v=621cc0ced4614c56831a21f8cf974674).
+You can try it out by opening a new issue in your repository where you set up this action and see it get synced in your Notion database.

 ## Table of Contents
 - [Setup Guide](#setup-guide)